-The abandoned Callan Park Mental Asylum in Sydney is by the far one of the biggest and most impressive abandoned sites to explore in 2022.
+The abandoned Callan Park Mental Asylum in Sydney is by far one of the biggest and most impressive abandoned sites to explore in 2022.
 The grounds surrounding the derelict wards and rotting mental institution are vast and beautiful and you’ll need a few hours to cover everything.
-It is however, a very public area so best go early in the morning or very late at night.
+It is, however, a very public area so best go early in the morning or very late at night.

 I would recommend daylight as the site is very old and crumbly and not the most stable.
-For any ghost hunters out there, this place was one of the only abandoned buildings that have made me feel uneasy and cut my photographing short because of it.
+For any ghost hunters out there, this place was one of the only abandoned buildings that made me feel uneasy and cut my photographing short because of it.
 I’ve never seen a ghost myself but for those who say they do…pretty sure you’ll find something at Callan Park.

 Access to urbex inside the Callan Park mental institution is easy once you find it.
 Go for a walk along the side of the park, find the hill and get to the top of it.